Melbourne shuffle

 The Melbourne shuffle is a rave dance that developed in Melbourne, Australia, in the late 1980s and early 1990s.
-The dance moves involve the T-step (variation of the jazz tick-tock), combined with a variation of the running man coupled with a matching arm action.
-The dance is improvised and involves "repeatedly shuffling your feet inwards, then outwards, while thrusting your arms up and down, or side to side, in time with the beat".
-Other moves can be incorporated including 360-degree spins, jumps and slides.
+It is characterised by the T-step (a variation of the jazz tick-tock) combined with a variation of the running man, performed with coordinated arm movements.
+The dance is typically improvised and performed to electronic dance music.

+History

-During the Melbourne shuffle's heyday in the 1990s and 2000s, the dance was a common sight at Melbourne clubs Hard Kandy, Bubble, Xpress at Chasers, Heat, Mercury Lounge, Viper, Two Tribes at Chasers and PHD.
-Melbourne's first techno dance parties—Biology, Hardware, and Every Picture Tells a Story—were also popular with Melbourne shuffle practitioners.
+The Melbourne shuffle emerged within Melbourne’s late-1980s rave and club scene.
+During the 1990s and 2000s, it became closely associated with local clubs including Hard Kandy, Bubble, Xpress at Chasers, Heat, Mercury Lounge, Viper, Two Tribes at Chasers and PHD.
+Early Melbourne techno events such as Biology, Hardware, and Every Picture Tells a Story were also popular with shuffle dancers.

+As electronic dance music gained wider exposure, the shuffle spread beyond Melbourne through club culture, media coverage, and online video sharing.